QuintonatOSU/Course-Project-2/README.md

 **Note:** You may be asked a yes/no answer to destroy the terraform.
 Enter: "yes"

+## Extra Credit Implementation
+Docker Image: Docker is used and can be seen in implementation output.
+Configure GitHub Actions:
 ## Sources Used:

 Creating EC2/ECS/EKS Instances Using Terraform - https://registry.terraform.io/providers/hashicorp/aws/latest/docs